cse112-sp22-group13/cse112-sp22-group13/admin/meetings/051622-sprint-2-retro.md

 * Team: 2 points per question, 3 free (be lenient)
 * General: If they've written something kind of relevant, be generous/at least half credit (rest is up to your discretion)

+### Miscellaneous

+* Send in a profile picture + school year + major to Eric on Slack, to be put in team.md for branding

 **End Time:** 4:00 PM